kumuluz/kumuluzee-samples/jax-rs/README.md

 }
 ```

-### Run the service
+### Build the microservice and run it

-To run the example, use the commands as described in previous sections.
+To build the microservice and run the example, use the commands as described in previous sections.